webpack/webpack.js.org/src/content/configuration/dev-server.md

 `function (app, server)`

-Provides the ability to execute custom middleware prior to all other middleware internally within the server.
+Executes custom middleware before all other middlewares within the server.
 This could be used to define custom handlers, for
 example:

 __webpack.config.js__